Making change happen globally

 WaterAid international sets the membership criteria and standards across the federation that maintain our global reputation and brand, promote strong and well governed members, and present WaterAid as a cohesive and unified organisation.
 The international board agrees the standards for how we work, dealing with core areas such as financial probity, safeguarding, health, safety and security, people management, and service delivery.
 It coordinates the development and observance of these standards and criteria by members, and owns and licences the WaterAid brand to our members.

 WaterAid international promotes a culture of mutual collaboration across the federation to drive our collective impact, and manage our collective risks.
-This approach is supported by effective, efficient, and accountable governance of our global federation through the international Board and its committees and delegations.
+This approach is supported by effective, efficient, and accountable governance of our global federation (PDF) through the international board and its committees and delegations.

-WaterAid international is a charitable company, registered in the UK with the Charity Commission, registration number 1137900 (England & Wales) and at Companies House, registration number 07238796.
-Our Board of Directors (Trustees) comprises the Chair of each full member organisation, currently Australia, Canada, Japan, Sweden, the UK and the US.
+WaterAid International is a charitable company, registered in the UK with the Charity Commission, registration number 1137900 (England & Wales) and at Companies House, registration number 07238796.
+Our governing document is our Articles of Association (PDF).
+Our Board of Directors (Trustees) includes the chair of each full member organisation, currently Australia, Canada, Japan, Sweden, the UK and the US.
 One additional trustee from WaterAid UK is also appointed.
-Chairs of our associate members, currently India, attend by invitation of Chair.
-WaterAid international’s Chair is Maureen O’Neil, appointed in August 2020.
+Chairs of our associate members, currently India, attend by invitation of the WaterAid International chair.

 Our Board